bubanjan/real-estate-solution/README.md

 - ✅👥 **Role-based access**:
   - ✅ Admin and Agent can create/edit estates and and see/edit seller contact info for every estate
   - ✅ Only Admin can delete estate
+  - ✅ Only Admin can create or delete users and access "manage users" page
   - ✅ Public (unauthenticated) users can search and browse, see estate data, but not modify data and they can not see seller data
 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)